swichtenberg/Election_Analysis/README.md

 file_to_load = os.path.join("Resources", "election_results.csv")

-In addition, the name of the output text file should be updated to reflect the scope of the election.
-This would requre changing the current script in line 11 (below).
+In addition, the name of the output text file should be updated to reflect the type/name of the election.
+This would require changing the current script in line 11 (below).

 file_to_save = os.path.join("analysis", "election_analysis.txt")

+Finally, the current script writes results by county.
+Depending on the scope of the election the script should be updated to display results based on a different geographical areas (e.g., district, city, state).
+This can be accomplished by updating lines 88 and 114 in the code.
+Alternatively, the script could be updated to pull this information from cell B1 in the source file to eliminate hard-coded values.

 ## Resources
 - Data Source: election_results.csv